microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Coach/README.md

    - Create the trigger within Synapse to automate the pipeline and add data to SQL and watch it flow through the staging and production tables in the dedicated pool and viewable in your Power BI Report.

 ## Session Guidance
-This What-the-Hack was created during the pandemic and was designed and executed for a remote/virtual audience.
+This What the Hack was created during the pandemic and was designed and executed for a remote/virtual audience.

 We initially conducted this hackathon in three - 3 hour sessions for a total of 9 hours.
 It was done over a three week period with each session being conducted on a Friday.